pythonwithsean/Pythonwithsean/README.md

 **`Software Developer | Developer/Youtube Creator/Student`**

-A second-year scholar and self-taught software engineer with strong skills in data structures, algorithms, and building interfaces and backend services.
+A Third-year scholar and self-taught software engineer with strong skills in data structures, algorithms, and building interfaces and backend services.
 Passionate about Golang, Tech.

 Portfolio - https://pythonwithsean.netlify.app/